F1248/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ### Non-Metal Graphics Acceleration

-Regarding non-Metal, the team is hard at work to get non-Metal working, however this is our greatest challenge since Big Sur.
+Regarding non-Metal, the team is hard at work to get non-Metal working, however this is our greatest challenge since macOS Big Sur.

 Apple has made significant changes to the graphics stack in order to facilitate fancy effects, and in particularly, Stage Manager.
 We will update you as we work on development, however, now is not the best time to ask about ETAs.